Rent help in Chester County.

 Homeless prevention from Friends Association for the Care and Protection of Children is for single parents and families with children.
 Rent help, transitional housing, and other support is provided.
 610-431-3598

 Chester County Human Services may have grants for security deposits or rent in order to stop evictions.
 They can also help with public housing or section 8 HUD vouchers for the working poor, among other support.
+Services administered include eviction prevention and direct financial assistance from this government affiliated agency.
 Dial 610-429-3033.

 Open Hearth, Inc. - Stop by or call the non-profit agency for assistance.
 Counselors can help the low income, unemployed, and people facing a crisis apply for emergency rental services.
 Qualified individuals can also receive case management, free advice, and other housing support.
 The office is located at 101 North Main Street Suite A-1, Spring City, Pennsylvania, 19475.
 Call (610) 792-9282.